 I took down two doors, sanding off the burnished, worn stain, then sanding again, and staining and shellac..finishing them off with shiny, bright new doorknobs.
 It was tough work for one

-There was one problem though, it needed art, a few paintings to tie it all up.
+SO…there was one problem, it needed art, a few paintings to tie it all up.
 Maybe one by me to sort of sign my work on the room.
 Yeah, that sounded cool, really cool.
 I felt somewhat cool for once in my life, I think.

 I found a bunch of old acrylic paints and brushes in their basement (I used to draw and paint a bit..well, a lot), but no canvas, and it was too late to go out and get one.
 I walked around the house looking for something..anything; I really needed to paint at that moment; I needed to put my final seal on the room before reveal day.